The Library's Collections

 NEW ARRIVALS ISLAND

-When new materials are added to the Main Collection, they are shelved at the New Book Island for several months before moving to the Main Collection.
+When new materials are added to the Main, Browsing DVD, Browsing Video Game, Browsing CD and Browsing Audio Books Collections, they are shelved at the New Arrivals Island before moving to their permanent locations.
 These books may be checked out for regular loan periods.

-Pamphlets are arranged alphabetically by subject in filing cabinets located in the reference microform room.
-Subject access is available in HALCAT.
-Among the items retrieved by subject searching, the pamphlets are listed first.
+Pamphlets are arranged alphabetically by subject in filing cabinets located behind the Reference Desk.
+Subject access is available in Research@UWW.
 They may be checked out from the Circulation Desk for normal loan periods.

 Due to space restrictions, some low-use titles are stored on compact shelves in "STORAGE."
 Patrons can request retrieval of these storage items at the Circulation Desk.

 UW-Whitewater subscribes to many electronic journal collections and databases that index periodical articles.
-For a complete listing of journals, magazines and newspapers, please consult the Title listingor Subject listing.
-Other indexes can be found in paper format in the Reference area on the main floor.
-Full-text electronic journals, magazines and newspapers are available through UW-W subscription and can be found at Journal Holdings: Electronic and Print.
+For a complete listing of journals, magazines and newspapers, please consult the Title listing or Subject listing.
+Full-text electronic journals, magazines and newspapers are available through UW-W subscription and can be found at Journal Holdings List.

 The Reference Collection is intended to assist patrons in locating specific factual information as a starting point for their research.
 The materials include atlases, bibliographies, dictionaries, directories, encyclopedias, research companions, statistical overviews, and gazetteers.
-Highly sought after sources, such as market research information and exam study guides are also kept in the Reference Collection.
-Most article indexes are available online, but this collection has some current indexes (e.g., Philosopher's Index) as well as print indexes to older material.
-Reference Collection items circulate for 24 hours.
+Highly sought after sources, such as exam study guides are also kept in the Reference Collection.
+Article indexes are available online, but this collection has some print indexes to older material.
+Reference Collection items circulate for 1 day.
 Material at the Reference Desk is available for in-library use during Reference Desk hours.
-The Reference Universe database search box below will allow users to search for articles in reference books in the Reference Collection, Main Collection or online.

 ARTS MEDIA CENTER COLLECTION